Great Salt Lake

 The geography of the lake combined with infrastructure has created a diversity of lake environments varying from the extremely salty North Arm (almost 28%) to the less salty South Arm (fluctuating between 6 and 27%).
 The Lucin Cutoff is a railroad line that runs across the lake, crossing the southern end of the Promontory Peninsula.
 The mostly solid causeway supporting the railway divides the lake into three arms: the northeast, northwest, and southern.
 The causeway obstructs the normal mixing of the lake’s waters because no major streams flow directly into the northwest arm, making it substantially saltier than the rest of the lake.
 This saltier environment promotes different types of algae than those growing in the southern part of the lake, leading to a marked color difference on the two sides of the causeway.

 The Jordan, Weber, and Bear rivers flow into the lake and deposit a few million tons of dissolved solids (salts and minerals) in the lake each year.
-The economic output of Great Salt Lake is $1.32 billion annually, with a total labor income of $375.1 million and total employment of 7,706 jobs.
-The industries that operate on the lake contribute significantly to the world supply of magnesium, sulfate of potash, and brine shrimp.
+The economic output of Great Salt Lake is $1.9 billion annually, with a total employment of over 7,700 jobs.
+The industries that operate on the lake contribute significantly to the world supply of magnesium, sulfate of potash and brine shrimp.
 Mining companies extract nearly 2 million tons of minerals per year.
 Water is removed from diked ponds by evaporation.
 There are over 85,000 acres of diked evaporation ponds in Great Salt Lake – comprising an area twice that of San Francisco.

-Joined by researchers, environmental advocates, policymakers, and other stakeholders, Speaker Brad Wilson hosted the first-ever Great Salt Lake Summit on January 5, 2022 at the Davis Conference Center.
-Attendees listened to experts discuss the extensive impacts of a receding Great Salt Lake, including negative repercussions to Utah’s air quality, snowpack, economy, and overall quality of life.
+Joined by researchers, environmental advocates, policymakers and other partners, Speaker Brad Wilson hosted the first-ever Great Salt Lake Summit on January 5, 2022 at the Davis Conference Center.
+Attendees listened to experts discuss the extensive impacts of a receding Great Salt Lake, including negative repercussions to Utah’s air quality, snowpack, economy and overall quality of life.